-Once you have modelled and configured all the technical details to run a process definition your process definition will appear in the Process Definitions List.
-Once you have the process in the Process Definition List, you can start new instances of it.
-The following sections describes the features provided by each of these screens.
+Once you have modelled, configured all the technical details and build and deployed your projects containing your business processes you should be able to see all the available process definitions in the Process Definition List.
+For all the process definitions listed in the Process Definitions List you will be able to inspect the Process Definition details and start as many Process Instances as needed.
+The following sections describes the features provided by all the screens in charge of the manupulation of process definitions and process instances.
 You can find these screens under the Process Management Menu, in the jBPM Console NG or in KIE Workbench.

-You can find the source code for this module here: https://github.com/droolsjbpm/jbpm-console-ng/tree/master/jbpm-console-ng-process-runtime
+You can find the source code related with the process definition and instances manupilation inside this module: http://github.com/droolsjbpm/jbpm-console-ng/tree/master/jbpm-console-ng-process-runtime] Feel free to report issues, send Pull Requests and get in contact with the team via comments in github.